Andrew-S-Rosen/QMOF/README.md

   <a href="https://doi.org/10.6084/m9.figshare.13147324"><b><i>Access the QMOF Database</i></b></a>
 </p>

-The individual files uploaded to Figshare are as follows:
+The files made publicly available with the QMOF database are described below:

-1. `qmof_database.zip`: This contains the structures and tabulated properties of all structurally relaxed materials in the QMOF database.
+1. `qmof_database.zip`: This contains the structures and tabulated properties of all materials in the QMOF database.
 This is likely the data that you're looking for.

-2. `vasp_files.zip`: This contains the raw VASP input and output files for the structurally relaxed MOFs in the QMOF database.
-It contains additional properties that may be of interest to some users (e.g. total/projected density of states, detailed population analyses, other typical outputs).
+2. `vasp_files_A.zip`: This contains the raw VASP input and output files at the PBE-D3(BJ) level of theory for the structurally relaxed MOFs in the QMOF database.
+It contains additional properties that may be of interest to some users.

-3. `soap_kernels.zip` and `cgcnn_encodings.zip`: These folders contain the SOAP similarity kernels and CGCNN encodings for the (unrelaxed) QMOF database structures, which can be used with the machine learning scripts described below.
-These are included solely for reproducibility purposes.
-You can independently generate your own SOAP kernels or CGCNN encodings using the scripts in the [`machine_learning`](machine_learning) folder.
+3. `ml_reproducibility`: This contain the SOAP similarity kernels and CGCNN encodings for the (unrelaxed) QMOF database structures, which can be used with the machine learning scripts described below.
+This is included solely for reproducibility purposes.

-4. Charge densities associated with DFT-optimized structures can be found on an external Box server [here](https://northwestern.box.com/s/iv9ryoz8v8i2cgya8lyhw3tl7t0jbipy).
+4. Charge densities can be found on an external Box server [here](https://northwestern.box.com/s/f3s930zx33di4y73gvosz9d0h5obtuoj).
+If you wish to download them in bulk, please [contact me](mailto:rosen@u.northwestern.edu).

 ## Additional Scripts and Tools
 Beyond the data that makes up the QMOF database, we host several supplementary resources directly in this GitHub repository that may be of interest: